NARKOZ/ginatra/README.md

 `git_dirs` - Ginatra will look into these folders for git repositories.
 It's required to append `*` at the end of path.
 Example: `/home/Development/repos/*`

+`sitename` - name of the site.
+Used in the page title and header.

 `description` - description of web interface.
 Used in index page.

 `port` - port that Ginatra server will run at.